-The Companies Act 2014 comes into effect on 1st June 2015.
-It will replace the Companies Acts 1963-2013 and it brings in many reforms to the operation of companies in Ireland making it easier to setup and maintain a company in Ireland.
+The Companies Act 2014 came into effect on 1st June 2015.
+It replaced the Companies Acts 1963-2013 and it brought in many reforms to the operation of companies in Ireland making it easier to setup and maintain a company in Ireland.

 The main implications of the Act can be summarised as follows:

 ONE DIRECTOR COMPANIES

 Starting from the 1st of June 2015, all new companies have a choice of two different types of companies to setup:

 - Is allowed to have one director but must have a separate secretary

 - Does not need to hold an AGM in certain circumstances